sbogucki12/GolfCard/README.md

 [ ] - Exception Handling in the Web APi Controller

-[ ] - Use Axios call to refresh React app state
+[ X ] - Use Axios call to refresh React app state

 [ X ] - Scaffold out React/Redux app using Create React App with TypeScript